Andy Archer's 1974 Diary

 March 14.
 On the front cover of this week's Radio Veronica magazine is a photo of the pop band Mud.
 Lead singer Les Gray is wearing a Radio Caroline tee-shirt.
 Off the air for maintenance work.
 The studio equipment is crap.
 Dennis has done a deal with Dekker Shipstores of Rotterdam and we're promised new equipment in return for free commercials.

 March 15.
 Ronan arrived at Van Hogendorpstraat with a mixing desk for one of the studios.
-It has been given to us by Michael Lindsey of Purple Records.
+It has been given to us by Michael Lindsay of Purple Records.
 Ronan was rather curious as to why we were all in such a hurry to open the package.
 The reason: Michael had phoned to say he was including a little gift which was hidden under the desk - a large lump of cannabis.
 Ronan was furious, saying that he would have lost his visa to the United States if it had been discovered.
 After a while he calmed down and showed us his own method for rolling huge cones.
-(Michael Lindsey had always been very supportive of Caroline.
+(Michael Lindsay had always been very supportive of Caroline.
 In return for his many favours, we give him loads of airtime for new releases - Yvonne Elliman, Tucky Buzzard, Elf, Rupert Hine etc..
 Whenever we went to London we would go to see Michael in Newman Street.
 He arranged for new releases from all of the London-based record companies to be sent to him and we took them out to the ship.
 Thirty years on it turns out that the mixer in fact belonged to Robb Eden.
 He bought it from Iemke Roos of the Radio Northsea International Drive-In show to record his contemporary music shows for RNI but never got to use it.
 Robb smuggled it out of Holland in his car, only to be smuggled back by Ronan.
-Michael Lindsey saw the mixer when he visited Robb's flat and asked if he would loan it to Caroline, until another one could be bought.
+Michael Lindsay saw the mixer when he visited Robb's flat and asked if he would loan it to Caroline, until another one could be bought.
 Robb of course never did see it again.)

 March 18.
 To mark our recent 10th anniversary, Chicago recorded an interview with Caroline's first disc-jockey Simon Dee which was broadcast tonight.